Sleepytale Logo

 The onions rest.

-He brings water with lemon.
+Water with lemon.

-He puts everything in careful rows.
+He arranges everything in rows, neat as garden rows.

 He sits.